 In 1977, the functioning of the 1940 Act was questioned and examined by the Law Commission of India on grounds of delay and hardship caused due to clogs that affect smooth arbitral proceedings.
 The Commission instead of reworking the entire framework of the Act recommended amendment of the provisions, consequent to it.
 The Arbitration and Conciliation Act, 1996, was enacted by keeping in mind the 1985 United Nations International Commission on International Trade Law (UNICTRAL) model law and rules.

 However, the amendment Act of 1996, did not solve the main purpose to remove the practical problems.
 Various Committee reports like highlighted these challenges, check out some of them.

-After the arbitration proceedings are initiated the parties lead their defense and their evidence and thereafter an arbitral award is passed.
-Arbitration is an alternate method of dispute resolution and accordingly, the award is to be passed within twelve months from the date arbitral tribunal enters upon the referral.
-And then this period of twelve months can be extended up to six months by written consent of both the parties.
+After the arbitration proceedings are initiated the parties lead their defense and their evidence, and, thereafter, an arbitral award is passed.
+Arbitration is an alternative method of dispute resolution and accordingly, the award is to be passed within twelve months from the date arbitral tribunal enters upon the referral.
+And then this period of twelve months can be extended up to six months by the written consent of both parties.
 However, if the proceedings are not completed within the extended period, the mandate of the arbitrator shall terminate unless the Court has, either prior to or after the expiry of the period so specified, extend the period.

 |Notice for invoking arbitration and reply by another party|